-- The MCU status is shown in "MCU Status" of the EMEM dialog box.
+- The MCU status is shown in "MCU Status" of the Emem dialog box.
 Check that it is matching the specified processor mode. - Check that the RDY# and HOLD# are "H" level.
-If they are "L" level, as the MCU enters a wait status and the emulator debugger cannot receive the signal from the MCU, an error is displayed.
+If they are "L" level, the emulator debugger shows an error.